 These workshops will feature a traditional Kaiseki experience, an artful, multi-course meal featuring in-season ingredients specific.
 Originating from meals served at Japanese Zen temples as part of traditional chanoyu tea ceremonies, kaiseki meals combine fresh, healthy ingredients with refined artistic presentation.
 Each seasonal workshop will feature four dishes and will be mostly demonstration with some hands-on arranging from our participants.
 Recipes will be provided to enable you to re-create the experience at home.

 Instructor: Larry Sokyo Tiscornia and Kimika Soko Takechi

 Saturday, March 17, 2018

 $45 JCCCNC Members, $55 General Public

-Our Winter Kaiseki Workshop features six dishes inspired by the foods of a Japanese New Year’s celebration!
-The workshop will be primarily taught through demonstration with participants providing the final, artistic touches to complete these fine Kaiseki dishes.
+Our Spring Kaiseki Workshop features four dishes and will be primarily taught through demonstration with participants providing the final, artistic touches to complete these fine Kaiseki dishes.

 Instructor: Sonoko Sakai

 Sonoko Sakai is a New York Times-featured food writer and book author based out of Los Angeles with a focus on the flavors of the Japanese kitchen.
 From seasonal Japanese dishes reflecting the weather to common staples of Japanese cuisine, Sonoko's demonstrative workshops explore a variety of cooking styles, methods and ingredients found in the contemporary Japanese kitchen.
 Past workshops have included homemade tofu, donabe claypot cooking, dashi and umami, and more!